-Hey guys, Dr. Lell here explaining another common condition in an easy-to-understand way along with a review of current treatment options.
+Hey guys, Dr. Lell here explaining another common condition in an easy-to-understand way along with a review of current treatment options – the herniated lumbar disc.

 Ever hear about someone’s slipped disc?
 Or about how they threw their back out?
 Uncle Stan’s bulging disc?
 Fortunately, none of these things sound as bad as a full blown disc herniation.
 There are a lot of names out there to describe the different injuries to and pains caused by the discs between the bones in your spine.
-Today we’re going to talk about herniated disks.
-What it feels like to have them, what caused them to happen, and what people can do about them.
-As a low back pain expert of the medical community, I can type volumes about this one subject.
-But I’ll try to keep it condensed and easy to digest.
+Today we’re going to talk about herniated discs.
+What it feels like to have them, what causes them to happen, and what you can do about them.
+As a Chiropractor, I can type volumes about this one subject.
+But I’ll keep it condensed and easy to digest.
 I’ve separated out a closely related condition that often precedes this into another blog, the bulging disc.
 I strongly recommend you read that as well to gain a more comprehensive understanding.

 Usually people between the age of 25-45 but especially between 35-45 years.
 It used to be predominantly men but as more women enter jobs requiring heavy lifting, those statistics are starting to even off.

 The symptoms can greatly depend on severity.
 They include…

 - Pain, tingling, burning, or numbness into the butt, groin, or leg

 - Getting in and out of a car, a chair, or bed

 - The pain is usually worse in the morning